Continental Mark II: Production and sales

 The Continental Mark II was produced at the Allen Park Body & Assembly facility in Allen Park, Michigan.
 Established as the headquarters and assembly plant for Continental, in a major break from Ford tradition, a moving assembly line was largely dispensed with to facilitate hand-built construction and inspection.
 In the factory, each vehicle was assembled on a mobile carrier; as each segment of assembly and inspection was completed, vehicles were moved by hand to different assembly stations.
 Following the 1957 withdrawal of the Mark II, the facility was repurposed, becoming the headquarters of Edsel.
 Today, the facility is used as the Ford Vehicle Operations General Office and New Model Programs Development Center, used to develop new vehicles and their manufacturing.

 In total, 3,005 Continental Mark IIs were produced.
 This number includes three prototypes and 13 pre-production vehicles.
 Serial numbers for Mark IIs ran from 975 to 3989; numbers 986 to 998 were unused.
 The first regular production car was number 1001.
 The three prototype cars were numbered 500, 501, and 502F.
 The first two were scrapped in June 1956, and the third car survives today.

 While a convertible never reached production, two 1956 Mark IIs were converted to convertibles on an official basis.
 One was converted by Hess & Eisenhardt (no. 1126), while another was converted by Derham Body Company (no. 3190).
 The latter car was given to the wife of William Clay Ford as a personal vehicle; initially painted white, it was later painted sky blue.

 Many Mark IIs were purchased new by wealthy and prominent figures.
-These included Barry Goldwater (no. 2804), Dwight Eisenhower (no. 3411), Frank Sinatra (no. 1884), and Liz Taylor (no. 3196).
+These included Barry Goldwater (no. 2804), Dwight Eisenhower (no. 3411), Frank Sinatra (no. 1884), Elvis Presley (no. 3286), and Liz Taylor (no. 3196).

 Appearances in media

 The Continental Mark II was featured in the 1956 film High Society, starring Frank Sinatra, Bing Crosby, Grace Kelly, and Louis Armstrong.

-A Continental Mark II was used in the Perry Mason TV series Season 1, Episode 9: "The Case of the Vagabond Vixen" which aired on November 16, 1957.

 After its sale to George Barris, the 1955 Lincoln Futura concept car (which used a Mark II chassis and powertrain) was converted to become the Batmobile for the namesake 1960s TV series.